Mizzou-3d-Spine/Mizzou-3d-Spine/README.md

 ### Can I put all my sterEOS files in one folder?

 No. The sterEOS Advanced Spine Workflow files must be organized in a specified structure.
 This structure is how the **Mizzou 3D SPineE** will recognize the patient or participant ID's and visit date to correctly merge the assessment files.
 As noted in our publication, the time required to reconfigure and/or resave sterEOS files using this structure is minimal but is a necessary step to successfully aggregate the data in a consistent format.
-See the [Step 1: File Preparation](#Step-1-File-Preparation) section for more details and follow the instructions in the tutorial videos [Step 1: Organizing Your Files](https://youtu.be/n68Wf7il6U4).
+See the [Step 1: File Preparation](#Step-1-File-Preparation) section for more details and follow the instructions in the tutorial videos [Tutorial 1: Organizing Your Files](https://youtu.be/n68Wf7il6U4).

 ### I can’t find the download files (*Function.R* and *Mizzou 3D SPinE.R* files).